TheFloatingPixel/DiscordLog/README.md

 Spigot plugin allowing for logging various in-game events to a discord channel.

 **TODO:**
-- [ ] Change template system to allow for different order and missing arguments
+- [X] Change template system to allow for different order and missing arguments
+- [ ] Add override system for overriding messages when certain conditions are met

 ## Setup